Where can we get married/have our ceremony?

 What do I need to do to change my name?

 Go to Birth Deaths & Marriage in your state website.
+In Victoria BDM now permit Celebrants to apply on your behalf but there is a fee applicable for this document.

 Can my children be witnesses for the wedding?